EveryoneDestroysTheWorld/design/inventory/archetypes/README.md

-# Abilities
+# Archetype
-Each player has an ability that gives them special powers or weapons to use during the match.
+Each player has an archetype that gives them special powers or weapons to use during the match.

-Players can only use one ability per match.
+Players can only use one archetype per match.

-## Ability types
+## Archetype categories
 ### Destroyer
 Destroyers deal heavy damage to structures and the terrain.
 * [Explosive Mimicry](./explosive-mimicry.md)